 You may want to bookmark this page because I will go over several best practices you can use later (press Control+D on a PC or Command+D on an Apple)…

 Re-targeting involves Advertising-follow-up by using display ads across lots of third party websites.
-Sometimes called “site re-targeting” it generally means the above explanation, where a website visitor get’s a cookie (a little piece of code saved on the visitor’s computer) or a tracking-file placed on their browser and then that website’s ads follow him or her around the internet.
+Sometimes called “site re-targeting”, where a website visitor get’s a cookie (a little piece of code saved on the visitor’s computer) or a tracking-file placed on their browser and then that website’s ads follow him or her around the internet on other multiple websites.
+Here’s a graphic to explain a bit more …

 Re-targeting and PPC (Pay Per Click) – SEO and SEM (Search Engine Marketing)

-Any good PPC marketer will ALSO provide re-marketing as a tactic.
+Any good Digital Marketer will ALSO provide re-marketing as a tactic.
 It is one of the most effective forms of advertising.

 Re-targeting is picking up steam in the PPC world, and with good reason.
 It is often most successful when you carefully segment your prospects based on the pages they’ve clicked on.
 It is one of the best way to sell.
 It can be a powerful strategy for your company to get more bang out of your buck in online marketing.